Margins: Where God Begins

 I started reading Job one day.

-This was not the first time I'd read Job; though I'll confess that I’ve never much enjoyed the read.
+It was not the first time I'd read Job; though I'll confess that I had never much enjoyed the read.
 I had always found the long speeches confusing and hard to follow.
 However, something struck me this time that I'd never thought of before while reading Job.

 It turns out that neither Job nor his friends knew what was happening while it was happening.